carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/editor-window.md

 ### Input Tab

-In **Input Tab**, you can add as many Inputs as you want to the current agent:
+In **Input Tab**, you can add as many [[UtilityIntelligence/UtilityIntelligence/considerations#Inputs|inputs]] as you want to the current agent:

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/EditorWindow/input-tab.png|center|400]]

+> [!TIP]
+> You can modify the input values in the editor and observe how these changes affect the status of considerations and decisions.
+For further details, read [Status Preview](app://obsidian.md/index.html#Status%20Preview).

 ### Blackboard Tab

-In **Blackboard Tab**, you can add any type of Variable you want to share information between multiple components in your Agent:
+In **Blackboard Tab**, you can add variables to share information between multiple components within the agent, such as target filters, tasks, and inputs.

 ![[Attachments/UtilityIntelligence/Animations/BlackboardVariables.gif|Attachments/UtilityIntelligence/Animations/BlackboardVariables.gif]]